Jo Hammerborg Life Pendant Lamp – 1976 Catalogue Picture

 Manufacturer:Fog & Mørup A/S and Holmegaard, Denmark.

-Fog & Mørup produced another lamp with the same name in the 1960s, it was made in glass, droplet style.
-You can find it over here.
-It was also designed by Jo Hammerborg.
+Fog & Mørup also produced another lamp with the same name in the 1960s.
+It was made in glass, in a droplet-like shape.
+You can find it here.
+That model was also designed by Jo Hammerborg.

 Jo Hammerborg